Today In History

 Madras was founded in 1639 on a strip of beach.
 Francis Day of the British East India Company bought the land from the Nayak governor of Chandragiri for an annual rent and the promise to build a fortified trading post.
 Fort St. George went up within a year.
 The logic was straightforward — the Company needed a base on the Coromandel Coast with a deep-water anchorage.
 What they got was the foundation for one of India's major cities.
 Today it's Chennai.
 The fort is still standing.

-Eight British transport ships from Admiral Hovenden Walker's Quebec Expedition wrecked on rocks at the mouth of the Saint Lawrence River, drowning nearly 900 soldiers and sailors.
-The disaster aborted Britain's most ambitious attempt to capture French Canada, delaying the conquest by almost 50 years.
+Eight British transport ships from Admiral Hovenden Walker's Quebec Expedition wrecked on rocks at the mouth of the Saint Lawrence River during fog and treacherous currents, drowning nearly 900 soldiers and sailors.
+The catastrophic loss of manpower and supplies forced Walker to abort Britain's most ambitious attempt to capture French Quebec, delaying the eventual British conquest of Canada by almost fifty years until Wolfe's successful assault on the Plains of Abraham in 1759.
+Walker was recalled to England in disgrace and never received another command.

-James Cook landed on Possession Island off the tip of Cape York and formally claimed the entire east coast of Australia — which he named New South Wales — for King George III.
-The claim, made with no consultation of the Aboriginal peoples who had inhabited the continent for 65,000 years, laid the legal foundation for British colonization.
+James Cook landed on Possession Island off the tip of Cape York and formally claimed the entire east coast of Australia for King George III, naming the territory New South Wales.
+The claim was made without consultation of the Aboriginal peoples who had inhabited the continent for at least 65,000 years and whose complex systems of land management and governance were invisible to European eyes.
+Cook's act laid the legal foundation for British colonization that would begin with the First Fleet's arrival at Sydney Cove eighteen years later.

-British forces under Barry St. Leger abandoned the siege of Fort Stanwix after exaggerated rumors of a massive Continental Army relief column panicked their Iroquois allies into deserting.
-The withdrawal wrecked the British plan to isolate New England and contributed directly to General Burgoyne's devastating defeat at Saratoga two months later.
+British forces under Colonel Barry St. Leger abandoned the siege of Fort Stanwix in the Mohawk Valley after wildly exaggerated reports of a massive Continental Army relief column panicked their Iroquois allies into deserting the expedition.
+The rumors had been deliberately spread by American agents, and the psychological operation proved devastatingly effective.
+The British withdrawal wrecked the northern prong of the campaign to isolate New England and directly contributed to General Burgoyne's catastrophic defeat at Saratoga two months later.

 James Cook left on his third voyage in 1776 to find the Northwest Passage.
 He didn't find it.
 He was killed in Hawaii in February 1779 during a dispute over a stolen boat.
 His crew finished the voyage without him, reaching England in October 1780.
 The Resolution returned carrying the journals, charts, and observations of a man who had mapped more of the Pacific than anyone before him and never made it home.
 Cook's death in a skirmish on a beach that he'd visited before made no geographic sense.
 It happened anyway.

-Over a thousand French soldiers landed at Kilcummin harbour in County Mayo to support Wolfe Tone's United Irishmen rebellion against British rule.
-The expeditionary force initially routed local British militia but was eventually surrounded and forced to surrender, ending the last foreign military invasion of the British Isles.
+Over a thousand French soldiers under General Humbert landed at Kilcummin harbour in County Mayo to support Wolfe Tone's United Irishmen rebellion against British rule in Ireland.
+The expeditionary force initially routed local British militia at the Battle of Castlebar in a defeat so embarrassing it was nicknamed the "Races of Castlebar."
+However, the French force was far too small to sustain the campaign and was surrounded and forced to surrender at Ballinamuck, ending the last foreign military invasion of the British Isles.

 Nat Turner planned his rebellion for months.
 He was an enslaved preacher who believed he'd received a divine sign to act.
 Just after midnight on August 22, 1831, he and a small group of men moved through Southampton County, Virginia, killing every white person they could reach.
 By morning, over 50 were dead.
 Virginia militia put down the rebellion within days.
 Turner hid for two months before being captured.
 He was tried, convicted, and hanged in November.
 The retaliation killed hundreds of Black Southerners — many of whom had nothing to do with the uprising.